apify/apify-docs/docs/crawling_basics/recap_collection_basics.md

 // but we will skip that for now.
 ```

-> If some of the code is hard to understand for you, please review the [Basics of data collection]({{@link data_collection_basics.md}}) section.
+> If some of the code is hard for you to understand, please review the [Basics of data collection]({{@link data_collection_basics.md}}) section.
 We will not go through the details again in this section about crawling.

 ## [](#next) Next up